 For example, certain individuals have asserted community rights and land ownership over a portion of the La Colorada mine's surface lands in the Agrarian Courts of Mexico.
 They have also initiated a process before SEDATU in Zacatecas to declare such lands as national property.
-In 2019, we filed an amparo against such process and obtained an injunction to protect it's ownership of these surface rights pending the outcome of the amparo and a further review by SEDATU.
+In 2019, we filed an amparo against such process and obtained an injunction to protect its ownership of these surface rights pending the outcome of the amparo and a further review by SEDATU.
+The final resolution of the amparo has not yet been determined by the Court.
 If we are unable to acquire or maintain access to those surface rights, there could be material adverse impacts on the La Colorada mine's future mining operations.

 Similarly, in Guatemala, the land title system is not well developed and in many cases, relies on informal, hereditary or possessory rights.
 Such informal systems can create significant uncertainty in obtaining and maintaining ownership or rights of access, in defining precise locations or clear boundaries to properties, and substantiating rights if challenged.
 It is also difficult to establish the identity of parties who may have, or purport to have, an interest in such property.
 Many of the surface areas on which the Escobal mine is located are based on such informal rights.
-MSR is subject to a legal action by an individual claiming to own title to certain lands within the Escobal mine site that MSR had previously purchased.
+PASG is subject to a legal action by an individual claiming to own title to certain lands within the Escobal mine site that PASG had previously purchased.
 If we are unable to maintain existing lands and access, or to obtain new lands as required, there may be significant adverse impacts to the mine and its operation.